DineshDevPandey/Pytorch_basics/README.md

 # Pytorch_basics

-PyTorch is a Python-based scientific computing package that uses the power of graphics processing units.
-It is also one of the preferred deep learning research platforms built to provide maximum flexibility and speed.
-It is known for providing two of the most high-level features; namely, tensor computations with strong GPU acceleration support and building deep neural networks on a tape-based autograd systems.
+## WHAT IS PYTORCH?
+It’s a Python-based scientific computing package targeted at two sets of audiences:

+- A replacement for NumPy to use the power of GPUs
+- a deep learning research platform that provides maximum flexibility and speed